 - I’m not OK

-If you for example have a conversation with someone, and you filter all the communication (the tone of voice, the body language, the words spoken, the facial expressions, the environment etc.) through the belief “I’m not good enough”, you end up feeling low self esteem.
+If you for example have a conversation with someone, and you filter all the communication (the tone of voice, the body language, the words spoken, the facial expressions, the environment etc.) through the belief “I’m not good enough”, or “there’s something wrong with me”, or “I’m inferior”, you end up feeling low self esteem.

 If you are on the other hand are filtering all the incoming information through the belief of “I’m equal and more than good enough”, then how do you think that will make you feel?

-… Going from low self esteem (or from social anxiety disorder) to high self esteem (to social confidence) is most effectively done by using this powerful and effective system.
+… Going from low self esteem (or from social anxiety disorder) to high self esteem (to social confidence) is most effectively done by taking a systematic approach and using a certain technique in the right way.

 Good, So What Is Self Esteem?

-This is bececause there are 2 forms of it.
+This is because there are 2 forms of it.
 There is external- and internal self esteem.

 This is the external and temporary form and we won’t focus on this as we are looking for lasting results.